 If you want to know how effectively your team is processing leads and opportunities, use the Business Sales Channel Statistics widget.
 It displays the state of things within your sales pipeline and provides an insight into performance.
 Compare to previous periods to identify trends in marketing and sales.

-The executive that knows how to manage a sales team effectively needs to think differently about managing a remote sales team.
+The executive that knows how to manage a sales team effectively needs to think differently about managing a sales team that’s remote.

 - Start with salespeople that have the traits necessary to work effectively;